ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers.md

 ## Overview

 Among the many powerful features included in Microsoft cloud services are communication and collaboration capabilities.
 But suppose that you want to restrict communications between two groups to avoid a conflict of interest from occurring in your organization.
+Or, suppose that you want to restrict communications between a group in your organization and outside parties to safeguard internal information.
+[Information barriers, coming soon for Microsoft Teams](https://docs.microsoft.com/MicrosoftTeams/information-barriers-in-teams), can help!

-Information barriers, **coming soon to [Microsoft Teams](https://docs.microsoft.com/MicrosoftTeams/information-barriers-in-teams)**, can help!
-Read this article to get an overview of information barriers as part of your organization's security and compliance strategy, including what to expect, and next steps.
+Read this article to get a brief overview of information barriers, how it works, and how policies are defined.

 ## How information barriers work